kamilkisiela/graphql-inspector/website/docs/products/ci.md

 GraphQL Inspector already has CLI but we developed a more suited approach for consuming it in CI/CD.
 It's called CLI for CI.

+Install it using yarn:

+    yarn global add @graphql-inspector/ci

+You need to install `graphql` globally too:

+    yarn global add graphql

 Most common use case is schema diffing and all the other features are never touched.
 That's why we decide to **make each feature pluggable**.

 In GraphQLI Inspector CLI for CI, you're able to **install exactly what you want to use**. **Each command is an installable package**.